 - To help quickly educate nurses who need to be cross-trained to care for more critically ill COVID-19 patients

-Trader Joes, Whole Foods, and dozens of other businesses are donating lunches to hospitals during the shutdown), or anyone can order take out and have it sent to a healthcare facility.
+Trader Joes, Whole Foods, and dozens of other businesses are supporting nurses by donating lunches to hospitals during the shutdown), or anyone can order take out and have it sent to a healthcare facility.

-Barco is donating 10,000 scrubs each month to healthcare professionals on the frontlines of COVID-19.
+Barco is donating 10,000 scrubs each month to support nurses and other healthcare professionals on the frontlines of COVID-19.
 Request a donation directly from their website (minimum of 50 sets required).

 By helping to “flatten the curve,” you are taking pressure off of healthcare workers caring for COVID-19 patients.